ChristosChristofidis/awesome-deep-learning/README.md

 10. [Determined](https://github.com/determined-ai/determined) - Deep learning training platform with integrated support for distributed training, hyperparameter tuning, smart GPU scheduling, experiment tracking, and a model registry.
 11. [DAGsHub](https://dagshub.com/) - Community platform for Open Source ML – Manage experiments, data & models and create collaborative ML projects easily.
 12. [hub](https://github.com/activeloopai/Hub) - Fastest unstructured dataset management for TensorFlow/PyTorch by activeloop.ai.
 Stream & version-control data.
 Converts large data into single     numpy-like array on the cloud, accessible on any machine.
+13. [DVC](https://dvc.org/) - DVC is built to make ML models shareable and reproducible.
+It is designed to handle large files, data sets, machine learning models, and metrics as well as code.
+14. [CML](https://cml.dev/) - CML helps you bring your favorite DevOps tools to machine learning.
+15. [MLEM](https://mlem.ai/) - MLEM is a tool to easily package, deploy and serve Machine Learning models.
+It seamlessly supports a variety of scenarios like real-time serving and batch processing.

 ### Miscellaneous